jideona/hello-world/README.md

 # hello-world
-my first repo on GH
+my first repo on GH.
-I run a business analysis and technology infrastructure company but realise I need to start software development in order to sell applications effectively
+I run a business analysis and technology infrastructure company but realise I need to personally start software development in order to sell applications effectively and drive our application development efforts myself.